awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-bootstrap-shared/v3/README.md

 The list of outputs this template exposes:

 ### GovernanceAtScaleAccountFactoryBootstrapperProjectCustomResourceArn
-Description: Outputs the BootstrapperProjectCustomResource Arn so others can use it
+*Description:* Outputs the BootstrapperProjectCustomResource ARN so others can use it